-Recently another stochastic (not so) baby model was proposed by A. Blanchet and P. Degond ([BD16, BD17]).
-This model has some similarities with the discussion in [BFW11].
-Let us describe this model, which will sometimes be called the B-D model in the sequel.
+Recently another stochastic "toy" model was proposed by A. Blanchet and P. Degond ([BD16, BD17]).
+This model also addresses the question of topological vs. metric interactions.
+Let us describe this model, which will be called the B-D model in the sequel.

-The Model.
+The Degond-Blanchet Model.

-(1) The dynamics is a succession of free flights and jumps (collisions in Blanchet-Degond terminology), that is, between two jump times, particles follow straight paths with constant velocity, i.e. $dx_i(t) = v_i(t)dt$ and $dv_i(t) = 0$.

-(2) Jumps occur according to a Poisson process N(t) with intensity (rate) $\lambda(N)$, i.e. times between jumps are independent, identically distributed according to an exponential distribution with parameter $\lambda(N)$.
+- (1) The dynamics is a succession of free flights and jumps (collisions in Blanchet-Degond terminology), that is, between two jump times, particles follow straight paths with constant velocity, i.e. $dx_i(t) = v_i(t)dt$ and $dv_i(t) = 0$. - (2) Jumps occur according to a Poisson process P(t) with intensity (rate) $\lambda(N)$, i.e. times between jumps are independent, identically distributed according to an exponential distribution with parameter $\lambda(N)$.